Keisei Narita Station

 Keisei Narita Station (京成成田駅, Keisei Narita-eki) is a passenger railway station located in the city of Narita, Chiba Prefecture Japan, operated by the private railway company, Keisei Electric Railway.
 It is within walking distance of the JR East Narita Station.

 Lines

 Keisei Narita Station is served by the Keisei Main Line and Keisei Higashi-Narita Line.
-It is 61.2 kilometers from the Tokyo terminus of the Keisei Main Line at Keisei Ueno Station.
+It is 61.2 km from the Tokyo terminus of the Keisei Main Line at Keisei Ueno Station.

 Station layout

 The station consists of two island platforms and one side platform connected by underpasses.
 The elevated station building is adjacent to the side platform.